Nipple correction surgery addresses the problems associated with enlarged, asymmetrical, protruding or inverted nipples

 Areolar issues general involve being too large.
 This is typically associated with breast sagginess that requires surgery to perform a breast lift or conditions such as tuberous breasts that requires reconstructive surgery including reducing areolar size.

-During your first visit, Dr Eddy Dona will take a careful history and find out what you desire from your nipple correction surgery.
+During your first visit to our clinician Sydney, Dr Eddy Dona will take a careful history and find out what you desire from your nipple correction surgery.
 He will then perform a physical examination to assess and advise you on your options, taking into consideration your desires and expectations.

 You will also have the opportunity to discuss with Dr Dona any questions you have in relation to your nipple correction surgery.